CleverTap/parse-migrate/README.md

 ##### From Cloud Code

-If you are running your own instance of [parse-server](https://github.com/ParsePlatform/parse-server), you can use the CleverTap Node.js module to send push notifications.
+If you are running your own instance of [parse-server](https://github.com/ParsePlatform/parse-server), you can use the [CleverTap Node.js module](https://github.com/CleverTap/clevertap-node) to send push notifications from your parse-server.
 Please [see our fork of the parse-server-example server](https://github.com/CleverTap/parse-server-example) for more details and usage.

-* Install the CleverTap Node module: `npm install --save clevertap`
+* install the CleverTap Node module: `npm install --save clevertap`

-* Add your CleverTap Account ID and CleverTap Account Passcode as environment variables (CLEVERTAP_ACCOUNT_ID and CLEVERTAP_ACCOUNT_PASSCODE, respectively).
+* add your CleverTap Account ID and CleverTap Account Passcode (you can find these in [CleverTap Dashboard->Settings](https://dashboard.clevertap.com/x/settings.html) as environment variables (CLEVERTAP_ACCOUNT_ID and CLEVERTAP_ACCOUNT_PASSCODE, respectively).

 You can then enable CleverTap in your Cloud Code ([see our example cloud/main.js implementation](https://github.com/CleverTap/parse-server-example/blob/master/cloud/main.js)) to send push like this, for example: